Shamsjupiter/booking.com/README.md

 # booking.com
-This project his based on the travel booking.
-The user can book the hotels,fligth, train, bus, car rental
+This project is based on travel booking.
+The user can book hotels, flights, trains, buses and car rentals